blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ]
 ```

-The method [amount_in](/docs/tutorial/pairs/get-swap-amount-in) will allow you to get the reverse operation: For example,
+The method [amount_in](/docs/tutorial/pairs/get-swap-amount-in) will allow you to make the reverse operation: For example,
-if you are willing to buy 2000.00 USDC, it will give you the amount of ETH that you need to have in order to be able
+if you are willing to buy 2000.00 USDC, it will give you the amount of ETH that you need to have to be able
 to execute this trade.

 For example, the API call below: